chloeekk/chloeekk.github.io/posts/create-sem-copy/index.md

 2.  **Ad Relevance**: How closely your ad copy relates to your keywords.
 3.  **Landing Page Experience**: The relevance of your landing page to your ad and keywords, user-friendliness, loading speed, etc.

 **Why is it important?** A high Quality Score means your ad is more likely to get a **higher ad rank at a lower Cost Per Click (CPC)**.
 Simply put, it helps you get better ad positions for less money.
-Writing high-quality ad copy and optimizing your landing page are key to improving Quality Score. **For more details on Quality Score, refer to the article [ "The Complete Guide to SEM Data Analysis"](https://chloevolution.com/zh-cn/posts/sem-analytics/)**.
+Writing high-quality ad copy and optimizing your landing page are key to improving Quality Score.
+For deeper insights into Quality Score and performance metrics, explore our guide on [SEM analytics](https://chloevolution.com/posts/sem-analytics/).